nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 patients without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Every operation should run in less than 100 milliseconds.
-5. The application should be able to scale horizontally and vertically to accommodate increasing data of user loads.
+4. The application should be able to be resized horizontally and vertically.
-6. The uptime percentage of the application should be greater than or equal 99.9%.
-7. The app should be able to handle unexpected input and edge cases, without making the app to crash or any data loss.
+5. The app should be able to handle unexpected input and edge cases, without making the app to crash or any data loss.
-8. The user interface should be friendly enough for users who are not tech-savvy.
+6. The user interface should be friendly enough for users who are not tech-savvy.
-9. Testing should be implemented to avoid errors.
-10. The application does not require for internet connection to work properly.
+7. The application does not require for internet connection to work properly.
-11. The size of the application in the hard disk should be no larger than 100MB, exclusive of the data.
+8. The size of the application in the hard disk should be no larger than 100MB, exclusive of the data.

-*{More to be added}*

 ### Glossary

 - **Mainstream OS**:
   - Refers to the most commonly used operating systems in the market, including Windows, Linux, Unix, and OS-X (MacOS).

-- **Private contact detail**:
-    - A specific piece of information or data about a contact that isn't intended for public view or distribution.

-- **.puml files**:
-    - Files used to define and create diagrams in the PlantUML format.
-These are typically used for illustrating software design or architecture.

-- **JavaFx UI framework**:
-    - A Java library used for developing user interfaces.
-It provides functionalities for creating windows, dialogs, buttons, text fields, and other UI components.

-- **JSON**:
-    - Stands for JavaScript Object Notation.
-It's a lightweight data-interchange format that is easy for humans to read and write and easy for machines to parse and generate.

-- **MSS**:
-    - Stands for Main Success Scenario.
-It describes the primary pathway of a use case that leads to a successful outcome.

-- **API**:
-    - Stands for Application Programming Interface.
-It's a set of tools, definitions, and protocols for building and interacting with software and applications.

-- **AddressBook**:
-    - In the context of the provided document, it refers to the core data structure or component in the application that keeps a record of contacts or persons.

-- **ObservableList**:
-    - A list that allows listeners to track changes when they occur.
-Typically used in GUI applications to update the UI when underlying data changes.
+- **Command Line Interface (CLI)**:
+  - A text-based interface way of interacting with a software by inputting commands.

-- **UI**:
+- **User Interface (UI)**:
-    - Stands for User Interface.
-Refers to the space where interactions between humans and machines occur.
-The goal of this interaction is effective operation and control of the machine from the human end.
+  - Refers to the application that the user interacts with.

 - **Command**:
-    - In the context of the provided document, it refers to a directive given by the user to perform certain operations or functions in the application.
+  - Refers to the input given by the user to perform certain operations or functions in the application.

-- **PlantUML**:
-    - A component that allows to quickly write diagrams in a plain text format, which it then processes to produce visual diagrams.

 --------------------------------------------------------------------------------------------------------------------